The Power to Change (Romans 7:1-25)

 But I want to take you behind the scenes of Easter.
 We could look at the story of Easter – what happened on Easter Sunday.
 In fact, that's what we normally do here on Easter Sunday morning.
 But this year, I thought that we could look at what happened behind the scenes of Easter.
 I want to look at how Easter has changed you, and has changed me.

-The Bible teaches that when Jesus died and rose again, it wasn’t just about one person dying and rising again.
+The Bible teaches that when Jesus died and rose again, it wasn't just about one person dying and rising again.
 It was also about us.
-In other words, something happened to you and to me when Jesus died and rose again almost two thousand years ago.
-And what happened then has the power to change your life today.
+In essence, a significant transformation occurred for both you and me when Jesus died and resurrected nearly two millennia ago.
+It has the power to change your life today.
 You are part of the Easter story.

 You see, when Jesus died, he died to pay the penalty for our sins.
-All the wrong things that you’ve done – all the wrong things you haven’t even done yet – Jesus died to forgive them.
-The Bible teaches that there’s a consequence to all the wrong things we’ve done.
-But if you’re a follower of Jesus Christ, you no longer have to worry about paying the penalty for all of your sins.
+All the wrong things that you've done – all the wrong things you haven't even done yet – Jesus died to forgive them.
+The Bible teaches that there's a consequence for all the wrong things we've done.
+As a follower of Jesus Christ, you don't have to worry about the penalty for your sins anymore.
 Jesus has already done this for us.
-You’ve been set free from the penalty of sin.
+You've been set free from the penalty of sin.

 When Jesus died, the Bible teaches that all of his followers died.
 This is a little bit hard to understand, so let me try to put it another way.
 The Bible teaches that all of us have something called an old nature.
 It's that part of us that we don't like – in fact, that part of us that nobody likes.
 It's that part of us that from our earliest days knew how to hit and throw temper tantrums and basically act bad.
 There isn't a person alive who wasn't born that way.
 And the Bible teaches that when Jesus died, if we're Christians, our old natures died as well.
 When Jesus died, he freed us from both the penalty and the power of sin.

-But today I want to take you behind the scenes to another aspect of what happened when Jesus died and rose again almost two thousand years ago.
-Today, we’re going to talk about how Jesus changed the way that we relate to God.
+Today, I want to share some behind-the-scenes details about what happened when Jesus died and rose again nearly two thousand years ago.
+Today, we're going to talk about how Jesus changed the way that we relate to God.

 There's this thing in the Bible called law.
 In the Old Testament, God gave 613 rules and regulations for relating to him.
 I didn't count, but somebody did.
 We tend to make two mistakes when we try to have a relationship with God, and both of these mistakes have to do with the law.